glandfried/TrueSkillThroughTime/README.md

 Our `Python` package is also efficient, ten times faster than the original `trueskill 0.4.5` (Lee 2012) package.
 In contrast, our `R` package is slower than the other packages, including the original `trueskill 0.4.5` package.

-#### Issues
+### Issues

-Since we have three packages (Julia, Python and R) and one article, we have four repositories where to do it.
-You must decide where to open an issue.
+Since we have three packages (Julia, Python and R) and one article, we have four repositories to open an issue.
 You must decide where to do it according to the type of question, if it is particular to the implementation of one of the packages or if it is general related to theoretical issues.

 ## Technical documentation